apilayer/numvalidate/README.md

   <a href="https://numvalidate.com">numvalidate.com</a>
 </p>

+## Disclaimer

+NumValidate is currently out of service becacuse in December 2017 Auth0 has stopped supporting the core API authorization mechanism used by the app (querying for users by `app_metadata`).
+From my understanding the Auth0 team is not planning to re-introduce this feature anymore.

 ## Overview

 In this repository you'll be able to find everything you'll need to setup your own NumValidate platform.